Get Cash From Your Home

-A lower interest option may be hiding inside the walls of your current home.
+A lower interest option is hiding inside the walls of your home.
 It’s called equity, the difference between the balance left on your home loan and what it’s worth today.
-When you tap into it strategically, you can get the cash you need in a cost-effective and tax-deductible way.
+With a home equity loan from Ark, you can tap into it your home’s equity to get the cash you need, cost-effectively and tax-deductible.

 Cash Out Refinance FAQs

-Calculate your potential new monthly mortgage payment in seconds with this handy calculator, so you can make sure you have enough money left over each month for all your other expenses.
-Choose your rate and term—you might be surprised to see how affordable it is to own your home in less time than you thought.
-See how much interest you’ll pay over the life of the loan, and enter prepayment amounts to calculate their impact on your mortgage.
+Calculate your potential new monthly mortgage payment in seconds with this handy calculator, so you can ensure you’ll still have enough money left over each month for your other expenses.
+Choose your rate and term—you might be surprised to see how affordable it is to own your home sooner than you thought.
+Note how much interest you’ll pay over the life of the loan, and enter prepayment amounts to calculate their impact on your overall expenditure.